LucidSamuel/amazing-random-stuff/README.md

 - [Lets Do DeFi - DeFi Guides Grandma Can Follow 👵🏻](https://letsdodefi.com/) - Lets Do DeFi ™ is a free DeFi educational resource and guide aimed to explain complicated crypto stuff to everyday folks.

+### July 22, 2022
-- [Speedwrite- An automatic text generator](https://speedwrite.com/) - Writing fiction, opinion, or personal statements?
+- [Speedwrite - An automatic text generator](https://speedwrite.com/) - Writing fiction, opinion, or personal statements?
+Try the Wordblast text synthesizer.

+- [Amplify.ai - The first AI-driven Comment Moderation solution for Facebook and Instagram.](https://speedwrite.com/) - Writing fiction, opinion, or personal statements?
 Try the Wordblast text synthesizer.